-(Note: Currently, the conservative library defaults presented in this section are off by default and can be turned on by supplying the -AuseDefaultsForUncheckedcode=bytecode command-line option.
-In a future release, they will be turned on by default and it will be possible to turn them off by supplying a -AuseDefaultsForUncheckedCode=-bytecode command-line option.)
+(Note: Currently, the conservative library defaults presented in this section are off by default and can be turned on by supplying the -AuseConservativeDefaultsForUncheckedCode=bytecode command-line option.
+In a future release, they will be turned on by default and it will be possible to turn them off by supplying a -AuseConservativeDefaultsForUncheckedCode command-line option.)